-Status: Construction Underway - 74 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729
+Status: Construction Underway - 84 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729

 Summary: This project will add a general purpose lane (approximately 2.6 miles) in both directions along I-5 between Oso Parkway and Alicia Parkway and reconstruct the La Paz Road Interchange (part of Project D) in the cities of Laguna Hills and Mission Viejo.
 The construction contract was awarded on March 5, 2019, and construction began on April 4, 2019.
-This quarter, the contractor installed reinforced concrete piles for the middle segment of the La Paz Road undercrossing bridge, continued construction of several retaining and soundwalls in both directions of the I-5, and installed approach slabs for the bridge over Oso Creek in both directions.
+This quarter, the contractor completed bridge work for stage two of the La Paz Road undercrossing bridge, ahead of the planned traffic switch in May 2023.
+The contractor also installed drainage and median work and continued construction of several retaining walls in both directions of the I-5, and continued placing surface finish on both northbound and southbound widenings of the bridge over Oso Creek.
 Staff continued coordination of the service contract with Metrolink.